featbit/featbit-dotnet-sdk/README.md

 var client = new FbClient(options);
 ```

-When you put the SDK in offline mode, no insight message is sent to the server and all feature flag evaluations return
+When you put the SDK in offline mode, no events are sent to the server and all feature flag evaluations return
 fallback values because there are no feature flags or segments available.
 If you want to use your own data source in
 this case, the sdk allows users to populate feature flags and segments data from a JSON string.
 Here is an
 example: [featbit-bootstrap.json](/tests/FeatBit.ServerSdk.Tests/Bootstrapping/featbit-bootstrap.json).